codership/documentation/galeracluster/source/training/tutorials/galera-backup.rst

              --flush-logs --all-databases \
              > /backups/db-backup-20191025.sql

-When it's finished, we’ll set ``wsrep_desync`` back to ``OFF``.
+When it is finished, we’ll set ``wsrep_desync`` back to ``OFF``.
 The node will then process any transactions that are queued and waiting to be executed on the node.

 This simple method of making back-ups of a Galera node works well, but it still require us to take a node out of service.
 It supposes we're using a load balancer to redirect traffic away from the node to the other nodes.
 Let's look at some other methods.